wwivbbs/docs/wwwivedit.md

 TODO: Where do we suggest people find these things?

 Download WWIVEdit 2.5
-Extract all the files into c:\wwiv\WWIVEDIT\
+Extract all the files into a temporary folder.
-From the command prompt and at c:\wwiv\WWIVEDIT\ run INSTALL.EXE
+From the command prompt in that temporary folder, run INSTALL.EXE

 The installer will copy all the files into the correct sub directories and make the neccessary config changes to WWIV (almos) **NOTE:** It will